Rich German chocolate cookies are soft and chewy chocolate cookies that are packed with sweet coconut, melty chocolate pieces, and pecans.

 - Preheat oven to 375 F. Line baking sheets with parchment paper or silicone baking mat.

-- Remove from heat, and stir brown sugar into melted butter.
+- Stir brown sugar into melted butter.

 - Let stand 5 minutes.